jeffreykegler/old_kollos/notes/misc/strand.md

   and which corresponds to the position of the dot in the dotted rule.

+Marpa creates links for its Earley items, which track how and why they were created.
+If `yim` is an Earley item,
+then `Links(yim)` is the pseudo-code function that returns the set of links for `yim`.

 When we apply a dotted rule notion to an Earley item, it is equivalent that to dotted rule notion applied to the dotted rule